Rigid Surface Operator and Symbol Invariant of Partitions: Surface operators in Super-Yang-Mills

 A partition $\lambda$ of the positive integer $n$ is defined by a decomposition $\sum_{i=1}^l \lambda_i = n$ ($\lambda_1\ge \lambda_2 \ge \cdots \ge \lambda_l$), where the $\lambda_i$ are called parts and $l$ is the length.
 There is a one-to-one correspondence between partition and Young tableaux.
 For instance the partition $3^22^31$ corresponds to

-The another representation of partition is $\lambda_m^{n_m}\lambda_m^{n_m}\cdots\lambda_1^{n_1}$ and the length $l=\Sigma_i n_i$.
-The addition of two partitions $\lambda$ and $\ka$ is defined by the additions of each part $\lambda_i+\ka_i$.
+The another representation of partition is $\lambda_m^{n_m}\lambda_{m-1}^{n_{m-1}}\cdots\lambda_1^{n_1}$ with the length $l=\Sigma_i n_i$ as shown in Fig.(\ref{lm}).
 Young diagrams occur in a number of branches of mathematics and physics.
 They are also useful to construct the eigenstates of Hamiltonian System \cite{Sh11} \cite{{Sh14}} \cite{{Sh15}}.